State visit by Charles III to Kenya: Background

 Kenya, a former British colony, marked the 60th anniversary of its independence in 2023.
 Charles's mother, Queen Elizabeth II, was in Kenya at the time of her accession in 1952 following the death of her father King George VI.
 Charles's visit occurred amidst calls for an official apology over Britain's colonial past.

 The visit was preceded by a reception hosted by King Charles III and Queen Camilla at Buckingham Palace on October 24 to mark the 60th anniversary of Kenya's independence from the United Kingdom.

 Visit

 Charles and Camilla arrived in Nairobi on the night of 30 October.
+Their royal artist for the trip was Phillip Butah.

 31 October

 Charles and Camilla were greeted upon arrival at the State House, the official residence of the President, by President Ruto and the First Lady.
-Accompanied by the Queen, the King then toured Uhuru Gardens National Monument and Museum and laid a wreath.The royal couple also went to the Eastlands local library and met young students.
+Accompanied by the Queen, the King then toured Uhuru Gardens National Monument and Museum and laid a wreath.
+The royal couple also went to the Eastlands local library and met young students.

 In the evening, the Rutos hosted King Charles and Queen Camilla for a state banquet.
 In his speech, the King referred to Britain's colonial actions as "abhorrent and unjustifiable acts of violence" and as a "cause of the greatest sorrow and the deepest regret", but he did not formally apologise.